Heatwaves and climate change

 - Warmer temperatures can lengthen the pollen season.

 - Extreme weather can lead to psychological distress due to trauma, illness, loss of loved ones, destruction of property and displacement, and disruption of communities, goods and services.

-- Victorians feel frustration, sadness and outrage in relation to climate change.
-These negative emotions known as ‘eco-anxiety’ are felt more strongly by young people than any other population group.
+- Victorians feel frustration, sadness and outrage about climate change.
+These negative emotions, known as 'eco-anxiety' are felt more strongly by young people than any other population group.

-- The security and quality of our water resources are under threat which has flow on affects overall to our food production.
+- The security and quality of our water resources are under threat, which affects overall food production.

 Victorians rank health as the issue most important to them:

-- 90% have not thought about how climate change may affect their health.
+- 90 per cent have not thought about how climate change may affect their health.